-Funding and infrastructure to support development and economic growth in the Bromelton SDA is being provided over the next 12 to 18 months.
+Delivery of critical infrastructure within the Bromelton SDA will support future development and economic growth.
 This includes a trunk water main and the Beaudesert Town Centre Bypass.
 This infrastructure provides opportunities to build on the momentum of current development activities by major landowners in the SDA.

 Stage 1 trunk water main for Bromelton SDA

-A $6.5M joint funding project between the state government, Scenic Rim Regional Council, and Queensland Urban Utilities will supply and install a 6.1 kilometre trunk water main connecting the Beaudesert Water Treatment Plant to the Bromelton SDA.
-This will enable the provision of reticulated water supply to industry precincts in the Bromelton SDA.
+Construction is complete on a $6.5M joint funded project between the state government, Scenic Rim Regional Council and Queensland Urban Utilities to supply and install a 6.1 kilometre trunk water main connecting the Beaudesert Water Treatment Plant to the Bromelton SDA.
+This has enabled the provision of reticulated water supply to industry precincts in the Bromelton SDA.

-Funding of about $3.3 million has been approved through the Building our Regions Regional Infrastructure fund to contribute to Stage 1 of the trunk water main.
+Funding of close to $3.3 million was approved through the Building our Regions Regional Infrastructure fund to contribute to Stage 1 of the trunk water main.

 Mount Lindesay Highway - Beaudesert Town Centre Bypass